-The ESSO Network Provider captures the user credentials that are entered in the Microsoft GINA.
+The ESSO Network Provider captures the user credentials that are entered in the Windows password credential provider.
 The ESSO Network Provider uses these credentials to log on the user to IBM Security Access Manager for Enterprise Single Sign-On.
 Ensure that the ESSO Network Provider works.